hypergraphql/hypergraphql/README.md

 }
 ```

-It's easy to find out, using e.g. [JSON-LD playground](https://json-ld.org/playground/), that the "data" element in this response is in fact a valid JSON-LD object encoding the following RDF graph (in NTRIPLE notation):
+It's easy to find out, using e.g. [JSON-LD playground](https://json-ld.org/playground/), that the "data" element in this response is in fact a valid JSON-LD object encoding the following RDF graph (in N-TRIPLE notation):

 ```
 _:b0 <http://hypergraphql/people> <http://dbpedia.org/resource/Sani_ol_molk> .